 top of page

-Can I cash in my pension before 55?
+Can I withdraw cash from my pension before 55?

 The short answer is yes.
 But it comes with complexity, potential hefty charges and, in the eyes of the law, defies the purpose of a pension.